jon-jacky/Piety/browser/README.md

 We use the already existing editor features instead of adding new ones just to support the browser.
-Instead of browser tabs, we list the browser buffers along with all the others in the buffer list.
+Instead of browser tabs, we list the web page buffers in a list, where you can select any one.
 Instead of a "back button", all the downloaded and rendered pages remain in buffers so they can be selected and viewed at any time.
 Instead of a "show HTML source" function, we always retain the HTML for each